stryker-mutator/mutation-testing-elements/docs/implementing-real-time-reporting.md

 ### Preparing the report

-First things first, the mutation testing framework should be able to generate a report filled with mutants<sup>1</sup>.
-These mutants must have the state `Pending`.
+First things first, the mutation testing framework should generate a report with an initial state of the mutants.
+If the mutants don't yet have a state because they have not been tested you can use the state `Pending`.

 There are two ways of serving the generated report: